Kubernetes is highly configurable and extensible. As a result, there is rarely a need to fork or submit patches to the Kubernetes project code.

 When you extend the Kubernetes API by adding custom resources, the added resources always fall into a new API Groups.
 You cannot replace or change existing API groups.
-Adding an API does not directly let you affect the behavior of existing APIs (e.g. Pods), but API Access Extensions do.
+Adding an API does not directly let you affect the behavior of existing APIs (such as Pods), whereas API Access Extensions do.

-When a request reaches the Kubernetes API Server, it is first Authenticated, then Authorized, then subject to various types of Admission Control.
-See [Accessing the API] for more on this flow.
+When a request reaches the Kubernetes API Server, it is first authenticated, then authorized, and is then subject to various types of admission control (some requests are in fact not authenticated, and get special treatment).
+See Controlling Access to the Kubernetes API for more on this flow.

 Authentication maps headers or certificates in all requests to a username for the client making the request.